CPD.HKThe Profectional Company

 Prof. Steven Gallagher

 Steven Gallagher was awarded a first class LL.B.
 He was called to the Bar of England and Wales in 2006.
-Steven teaches equity and trusts, property law, and a course on art, antiquities, cultural heritage and the law.
-In September 2023, Steven began teaching a new course on digital technology and law.
-Steven has presented over 200 continuing professional development courses for solicitors in Hong Kong on many topics associated with property.
-Steven’s research interests include equity and the law of trusts, cultural heritage law, Chinese custom and law, and legal history.
-In 2023, Steven published a textbook on Digital Technology and Law.
+Steven teaches equity and trusts, property law, and digital technology and law.
+Steven also teaches a course on art, antiquities, cultural heritage and the law.
+Steven has presented continuing professional development courses for solicitors in Hong Kong on many topics associated with property.
+Steven’s research interests include equity and the law of trusts, art and cultural heritage law and legal history.
 He is not a technologist.
+In 2023 Steven published the first treatise dealing formally and systematically with all the major aspects of, and entitled, Digital Technology and Law.

 Course Outline: